WhatDreamsCost/WhatDreamsCost-ComfyUI/README.md

 # 🔄 Recent Updates

+ **v1.2.4**
+  * **New Node: Load Audio UI**

+    Overhaul of the load audio node.
+Features a simple interface to easily trim audio.
+Also allows dragging and dropping files (fixes the original node that doesn't allow dropping in videos).
+Also compatible with nodes 2.0.

  **v1.2.3**
   * **Workflow Update + Minor Bug Fix**
     * Added new workflow that is compatible with the latest ComfyUI version (as of 4/27/26).
 The new workflow also included an option to include custom audio, and has minor improvements of the previous workflows.